 Email: nicole.damico@unc.edu

 The program aims to foster the professional development of budding educators across diverse contexts.
-As TTT Fellows navigate new linguistic, cultural, and educational environments, they are forced to deal with uncertainty in their learning — an experience not dissimilar to what K-12 students often encounter daily in schools.
-TTT leverages these moments of uncertainty as opportunities for reflection and growth, with the goal of positively shaping the Fellows’ future teaching practice.
+As INTER Fellows navigate new linguistic, cultural, and educational environments, they are forced to deal with uncertainty in their learning — an experience not dissimilar to what K-12 students often encounter daily in schools.
+INTER leverages these moments of uncertainty as opportunities for reflection and growth, with the goal of positively shaping the Fellows’ future teaching practice.

 Funding